yxlin/ggdmc/README.md

 ## Acknowledgments

-* The PDF, CDF and random number generation of DDM were derived from Voss & Voss's fast-dm 30.2 and rtdists 0.9-0.
+* The PDF, CDF, and random number generation of DDM were derived from Voss & Voss's fast-dm 30.2 and rtdists 0.9-0.
 * Truncated normal functions were originally based on [Jonathan Olmsted's](mailto:jpolmsted@gmail.com) RcppTN 0.1-8 at